Meeting Time: March 23, 2023 at 10:00am PDT

 • Default_avatar

-Bill Motmans over 1 year ago
+Bill Motmans almost 2 years ago

 The "City of Trees" should not be in the business of allowing trees to be cut down without a showing of "good cause."
 There is no good reason the development can not accommodate the continued benefit this wonderful tree brings to the community.